France's Sarkozy faces jail term in campaign financing trial - WTMJ

 By NICOLAS VAUX-MONTAGNY and SYLVIE CORBET

-The verdict is expected to be rendered at a later date.
+The verdict is to be delivered on September 30.
 Prosecutors have requested a six-month prison term, as well as a six-month suspended sentence and a fine of 3,750 euros ($4,468).

 Sarkozy, France’s president from 2007 to 2012, denies wrongdoing.
 He is accused of having spent almost twice the maximum legal amount of 22.5 million euros ($27.5 million) on the re-election bid that he lost to Socialist Francois Hollande.